Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Apple HomeKit

 The Apple Home app is the nexus of HomeKit.
-Perhaps its most important menu is found by tapping the home icon at the top of the screen, not to be confused with the Home tab at the bottom or side.
-This lets you switch between homes and rooms, and it’s also where you can find the Home Settings and Room Settings menus.
+Perhaps its most important menu is found by tapping the triple-dot icon in the top-right corner.
+This lets you switch between homes and rooms, and it’s also where you can find the Home Settings menu, or edit your home view.

-Home Settings includes options to manage household members and permissions, check the status of hubs and bridges, and toggle some specific device settings such as notifications.
+Home Settings includes options to manage household members and permissions, check the status of hubs and bridges, and more.
 If you have any HomeKit-compatible speakers or TVs, you can control whether they’re accessible to everyone, anyone on the same Wi-Fi network, or only household members.
+You can optionally require a password for other people to play media.

-To control accessories directly, tap the home icon and select the room the accessories are in.
-Alternately, you may have marked an accessory as a Favorite through its settings, in which case it’ll show up on the Home tab for faster access.
+To control accessories directly, find them on the Home tab, or tap the triple-dot icon and select the room accessories are in.
+If you’ve marked an accessory as a Favorite through its settings, it’ll show up on the Home tab for faster access.

-You can use a quick tap on accessory tiles to control binary toggles, for instance turning a light on or off, or locking and unlocking a door.
-Not every accessory supports this — thermostats for instance will automatically open up a full control panel.
+As mentioned, some accessory tiles have buttons for quick toggles, such as turning a light on or off, or locking and unlocking a door.
+Not every accessory type supports this.

-Every accessory has this sort of control panel, which is accessible by tapping and holding on a tile, and includes advanced options such as color and brightness for smart bulbs.
+Regardless, tapping on the main space of a tile opens advanced options, like colors and brightness for smart bulbs.
 If you scroll down or tap on the gear icon you can access device settings like Favorite status, which automations are active, and whether or not it’s counted in the Home tab’s Status display.
 You’ll get a thumbnail view on the Home tab if you set a camera or video doorbell as a Favorite.

 Siri voice commands are largely intuitive so long as you remember what you named your accessories, rooms, scenes, and/or zones.
 Here are some sample commands, all prefaced by “Hey Siri”: